Blaisorblade/pdbp.github.io/index.md

 It may look as if programs can have only *one* argument resp. result.

-Think of one object of type `Y && X` as two objects.
-More precisely, both an object of type `Y` and an object of type `X`.
+Think of one object of type `Y && X` as two objects, more precisely, both an object of type `Y` and an object of type `X`.
 This is the way the `PDBP` library deals with *two* arguments resp. results.

 The `PDBP` library deals with *many* arguments resp. results using *nested tuples*